dannyfritz/commit-message-emoji/README.md

 General Update | :zap:
 Other | [Be creative](http://www.emoji-cheat-sheet.com/)

+## Using emoji is hard

+Here are [some ways](INTEGRATIONS.md) to more easily integrate emoji into your workflow.

 ## Comparison

 You can be the judge on which is easier to grok.